voider1/teleborg/README.md

 # Teleborg
-A loose Telegram bot API for Rust based on the traiting system.
+A loose Telegram bot API in Rust.

 How to use the project
 ======================